Talk Dirty to Me Part III

 Talk Dirty to Me Part III is a 1984 pornographic film.
 It is a spoof on the mainstream film Splash and is the second sequel to the original 1980 film Talk Dirty to Me.
 John Leslie had the lead role, playing "Jack", a character he had played in the first two installments of the Talk Dirty to Me series.
 Other cast members include Amber Lynn, Peter North, Jamie Gillis and Ginger Lynn.
 It won Best Film at the 1985 AVN Awards.

 Leslie would continue to play Jack in two more installments of the series, after which the films became less relevant to the original film.
 At least a dozen Talk Dirty to Me films would ultimately be produced into the early 2000s.

 Controversy

-The original film is controversial for having Traci Lords in the cast (she was in fact featured in the original poster for the film and plays a key role).
-Following the May 1986 revelations that she was underage under U.S. law during filming, the movie was re-edited with Lisa De Leeuw replacing her in re-shot scenes.
-However, the re-shot footage was done on NTSC videotape, which did not match well with the remaining original 35mm film footage.
+The original version of the film featured Traci Lords in a prominent role.
+After it emerged in July 1986 that Lords had been underage when she made most of her adult films, distributors were advised to pull any pre-May 1986 film featuring her.
+The film was later reissued as The New Talk Dirty to Me: Part III, with Lords's role recast with Lisa De Leeuw and the excised scenes re-shot on videotape and spliced into the original film.